 As a soldier in the American Revolution, Marshall worked extensively with George Washington and held the rank of captain when he left the Continental Army in 1781.
 He served in the Virginia House of Delegates at various times between 1782 and 1796 and was a recorder for the Richmond City Hustings Court from 1785 to 1788.

 He worked with James Madison and other delegates at the Virginia Ratifying Convention in 1788 in support of the new Constitution.
-Marshall was among the more prominent members of the Federalist Party who opposed the adoption of the Sedition Act of 1798.
+Marshall was among the more prominent members of the Federalist Party who opposed the adoption of the Sedition Act of 1798, which other members of his party supported.
 He also served as a minister to France (1797–1798), as a member of the U.S. House of Representatives (1799–1800), and as President John Adams’s secretary of state (1800–1801).

 Marshall projected a sense of power over the Court

-Adams appointed Marshall as chief justice of the United States in 1801 after Oliver Ellsworth resigned and John Jay declined the position.
+Adams appointed Marshall as chief justice of the United States in 1801 after Oliver Ellsworth resigned and John Jay declined reappointment to the position.
 As chief justice, Marshall projected a sense of power and stature in leading the high court that had been absent until then.
-He wrote many of the Court’s decisions during his tenure as chief justice.
-He also strongly encouraged other justices to refrain from writing separate opinions from the decision of the Court.
+He wrote many of the court’s decisions during his tenure as chief justice.
+The justices lodged together during court sessions, and Marshall encouraged fellow justices to refrain from writing separate opinions from the decision of the court.

 In a landmark case, Marbury v.
-Madison (1803), Marshall ruled that acts of Congress can be reviewed and struck down if the Court deems them to be unconstitutional.
-This power of judicial review allowed Marshall to substantiate the Court’s power by ruling that section 13 of the Judiciary Act of 1789 was void and violated Article 3 of the Constitution.
+Madison (1803), Marshall ruled that acts of Congress can be reviewed and struck down if the court deems them to be unconstitutional.
+This power of judicial review, which the court had previously exercised in upholding federal laws, allowed Marshall to substantiate the court’s power by ruling that Section 13 of the Judiciary Act of 1789 was void and violated Article 3 of the Constitution.
 Without this power, the provisions within the First Amendment and elsewhere in the Bill of Rights would not have had nearly the impact they have had in American history.

 When Marshall was chief justice, the First Amendment and other provisions of the Bill of Rights were understood to limit only the national government.
 Marshall affirmed this understanding in Barron v.
-Baltimore (1833), where he argued that the purpose of the Bill of Rights had been to limit the national government rather than the states.
-The Fourteenth Amendment and the doctrine of selective incorporation have extended the vast majority of the provisions in the Bill of Rights, including all provisions of the First Amendment, to state and local governments.
+Baltimore (1833), a case involving the takings clause of the Fifth Amendment, where he argued that the purpose of the Bill of Rights had been to limit the national government rather than the states.
+The 14th Amendment and the doctrine of selective incorporation have extended the vast majority of the provisions in the Bill of Rights, including all provisions of the First Amendment, to state and local governments.

 Marshall Court set many precedents

 For instance, the Fletcher v.
-Peck (1810) decision was a blow against states’ rights advocates, while at the same time it established the precedent for protecting individual property rights and contracts.
+Peck (1810) decision was a blow against states’ rights advocates, while at the same time it established the precedent for protecting individual property rights and contracts, which were one of his major concerns.
 Dartmouth College v.
 Woodward (1819) reaffirmed the Fletcher decision by ruling that the Supreme Court could strike down state laws, but it focused on those specifically related to states’ regulation of corporations.
 In Gibbons v.
-Ogden (1824), the Court bolstered the commerce clause by prohibiting states from passing any laws that might interfere with the transportation of goods across state lines.
+Ogden (1824), the court bolstered the commerce clause by prohibiting states from passing any laws that might interfere with the transportation of goods across state lines.

 One of Marshall’s most notable commentaries comes from Marbury v.
 Madison (1803): ”The government of the United States has been emphatically termed a government of laws, and not of men.
 It will certainly cease to deserve this high appellation, if the laws furnish no remedy for the violation of a vested legal right.”

-This article was originally published in 2009.
+This article was originally published in 2009 and updated in February 2024 by John R. Vile, the dean of the Honors College at Middle Tennessee State University.
 Daniel Baracskay teaches in the public administration program at Valdosta State University.